10. Customize your Catalog¶

 This small guide shows how to clear the Catalog entirely so you can then expand it with only the desired features/items.

 To understand how to customize your Catalog, you must first understand how it is built.
-The tiny Architecture section gives you an overview of the role plugins play in Keypirinha.
+The tiny Overview section gives you an overview of the role plugins play in Keypirinha.

 To start with a clean slate, we will disable every shipped package